Nguyễn Hồng Diên

-Nguyễn Hồng Diên (/vi/; born March 16, 1965) is a Vietnamese politician who has been serving as the Minister of Industry and Trade since April 8, 2021.
-He is a member of the 13th Politburo, in which he holds the position of head of the Central Committee's Economic Commission.
+Nguyễn Hồng Diên (/vi/; born March 16, 1965) is a Vietnamese politician who is serving as Vice Chairman of the National Assembly since 2026.
+He has been served as the Minister of Industry and Trade since April 8, 2021 until December 20, 2025.
+He is a member of the 14th Party Central Committee.
 He is also a member of the National Assembly, representing Thái Bình Province and Hải Phòng.

 Prior to his current role, Diên served as the Deputy Head of the Central Committee's Propaganda Department from May 2020 to April 2021.
 He has held various positions within the government and the Communist Party of Vietnam, including Chairman of the Provincial People's Council of Thái Bình Province and Secretary of the Party Committee of Thái Bình Province.

 Early life and education

 Nguyễn Hồng Diên was born on March 16, 1965, in Hồng Minh, Hưng Hà District, Thái Bình Province, Vietnam.
 He joined the Vietnam People's Navy in 1985 and served as a captain until 2005.
 He holds a bachelor's degree in political theory and a master's degree in public administration.